vlehtola/slam-course/IMU_calibration/README.md

 Now turn off and turn on the IMU and repeat the whole procedure multiple times.
 Keep a measurement notebook on how the experiment went.

 ## Data preparation
 This step may be done jointly in class.
-To open the proprietary data file, either use mtb_to_text_python310 package or download the “MT Software Suite” from: https://www.movella.com/support/software-documentation  and install it.
+To open the proprietary data file from e.g. XSens MTi-300, either use mtb_to_text_python310 package or download the “MT Software Suite” from: https://www.movella.com/support/software-documentation  and install it.
 Then go to the MT Manager folder and open and read MT Manager documentation.

 ## Report